JosephJ12/CTF-Walkthroughs/HTB - Artificial.md

 - Become exposed to Tensorflow and exploiting h5 files
 - Use Docker to run python script
+- Doing local port forwarding to gain access to internal ports and services
 - Become more familiar with enumerating a Linux machine
 - Using Backrest commands to read sensitive files
 - The hacker mindset of exploiting a backup feature to read the root flag